Automation

 As hospitals face mounting pressures to deliver high-quality care while managing escalating costs and resource constraints, automation technologies are emerging as a crucial solution.
 These technologies allow hospitals to optimise operations, enhance patient safety, and improve overall efficiency.
 In 2024, automation is not just a convenience—it’s a necessity for NHS Trusts looking to meet their targets in an increasingly demanding healthcare environment.

-This article explores the key automation technologies driving hospital efficiency in 2024, highlighting how they streamline clinical and administrative processes, reduce errors, and support better patient outcomes.
+This section explores the key automation technologies driving hospital efficiency in 2024, highlighting how they streamline clinical and administrative processes, reduce errors, and support better patient outcomes.

 Smart Devices: Streamlining Clinical and Administrative Workflows